Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of **msal-react-spa** app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of **msal-react-spa** app copied from the Azure portal.
-1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID copied from the Azure portal.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID copied from the Azure portal.
-1. Find the key `protectedResources.apiTodoList.scopes` and replace the existing value with scope you created during the app registration of `TodoListAPI` e.g. `api://{clientId_of_service_app}/access_as_user`.
+1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with APP ID URI of the web API project that you've registered earlier, e.g. `api://<msal-node-api-client-id>/Todolist.Read`.

 ## Running the sample